kubernetes/community/contributors/design-proposals/federation-phase-1.md

 </tbody>
 </table>

-**For simplicity we didn’t introduce a separate “cluster metrics” API object here**.
+**For simplicity we didn't introduce a separate “cluster metrics” API object here**.
 The cluster resource metrics are stored in cluster status section, just like what we did to nodes in K8S.
 In phase one it only contains available CPU resources and memory resources.
 The